Paul_and_Marshelle Farm

 Yes

-Open field with a trailer and equipment storage.
-There is also a barn with farm animals depending on the time of year.
-We raise Pigs, Lambs, Goats, Chicken, and several other animals to provide for our family.
-From our farm, you can make day trips to places in the North around Ogden (20-30 Minute drive) Golden Spike (15 minutes away), Union Station Railroad, and Hill Aerospace.
-To the South around Salt Lake City(40-60 Minute drive) LDS Temple Square, This is the Place, Rio Tinto Copper pit.
-Please arrive after 6:00 and before 8:00 pm.
-Also send us a message when you are about 1 to 2 hours of arriving with your ETA.
+This is a private residence it is not an active farm we call it a farm because we have 5 acres.
+From our place, you can make day trips to places in the North around Ogden (20-30 Minute drive) Golden Spike (15 minutes away), Union Station Railroad, and Hill Aerospace.
+To the South around Salt Lake City(40-60 Minute drive) LDS Temple Square, This is the Place, Rio Tinto Copper Pit.
+Please arrive after 6:00 and before 8:00 p.m.
+Also, send us a message when you are about 1 to 2 hours of arriving with your ETA.
 No Generators, No Smoking, Do Not allow children to run wild or scream their heads off.
-While we welcome dog we Do Not want to hear them, Do Not Allow your dog to bark.
+While we welcome dogs we Do Not want to hear them, Do Not Allow your dog to bark.
 Keep dogs under your command.
-Guest are required to check out by 8:00 am the next day.
-When leaving your RV onsite in the day please refrain from returning until after 6:00 pm.
-We need to get up early and go to work, please make arrangements to return to your RV by 8:00 pm.
-Quite time is 8:00 pm.
-Retired travels without children we ask that you check out by 9:00 am unless other arraignments are made.
+Guests are required to check out by 8:00 a.m. the next day.
+When leaving your RV onsite in the day please refrain from returning until after 6:00 p.m.
+We need to get up early and go to work, Please make arrangements to return to your RV by 8:00 p.m.
+Quiet time is 8:00 p.m.
+For Retired travelers without children, we ask that you check out by 9:00 a.m. unless other arrangements are made.

 Vehicle Suitability Information